roman-milk/roman-milk.github.io/vanessas-dissonance.md

+===

- ****** Vanessa's Dissonance Ch.
-11 ****** byCathartico© With the fist in Vanessa's cunt tightening her ass back up, the blonde guy even started plowing her asshole harder than before.
+With the fist in Vanessa's cunt tightening her ass back up, the blonde guy even started plowing her asshole harder than before.
 He was truly amazed at this beautiful fuckslut who enjoyed such a brutal assfuck even while a fist was up her cunt!

  As her anal fuckhole was now tightened up again, the blond guy couldn't hold out very long.
 With a roar his cock exploded dumping his load inside her ass coating its walls with his syrupy cream.